President00007/Ryujinx-setup---complete-tutorial-for-Animal-Crossing-New-Horizons/README.md

 ![prodkeys selection](https://github.com/user-attachments/assets/aeefc1b1-d173-4321-980d-37234b61770a)

 > [!NOTE]
-> This image is in Italian, but it should look like this.
+> This image is in Italian, but it should still look like this.

 Now your keys are setup!
 Repeat this exact process but with files related to "Firmware" instead.
 Note that in this case you'll be able to keep your files as a .zip, the reason is explained through the image below.

 ![install firmware](https://github.com/user-attachments/assets/51b2b2e5-48d1-4ccc-bfb5-3d2c1147b5a2)

 # Setting up your games, DLC and Updates folder.
-Before doing that, be sure to re-order your switch game files, with DLCs and Updates placed in their folders.
+Before doing that, be sure to re-order your Switch games files, with DLCs and Updates placed in separated folders.
 This is my setup recommendation:

 ![games setup](https://github.com/user-attachments/assets/0f21bd21-097c-4262-b2f0-2793f28a3428)